Characters appearing in the Manga/Anime New Game.

 - Punny Name: Not her, but, in the dub, she refers to her bear-shaped sleeping bag as her "Hi-bear-nating Bag".

 - Sadist: She has shades of this, and will occasionally show this behavior off when she thinks she's alone, such as when she's "torturing" a rubber eraser by erasing something with it.
 And later she has some Skinship Grope moments with Hotaru and Nene in the hot springs.
+In the manga, she likes to torture inanimate objects.
+She gloats about forcing a tiny snowman to melt to death inside a sauna and gleefully bites the heads off chocolate animals when drunk on whiskey (sort of).

 - Sharp Dressed Woman: She wears a suit to the office most of the time.
 Unfortunately for her, since she wears a ribbon with it, some of her coworkers initially mistook it for a school uniform.